governance-foundation/governance.foundation/_gxp/diagrams/20-questions.md

 ### Value Propositions

 * What value do we deliver to the customer?
-* Which one of our customer’s problems are we helping to solve?
+* Which one of our customer's problems are we helping to solve?
 * What bundles of products and services are we offering to each Customer Segment?
 * Which customer needs are we satisfying?